inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 ~~~~~~~~~~~

 Two ``StandardHosts`` (``sourceHost`` and ``sinkHost``) are placed on
-the edge of the playground.
+the edge of the scene.
 During the simulation, they will move along
-the edge of the playground with different speeds, while ``sourceHost``
+the edge of the scene with different speeds, while ``sourceHost``
 will send UDP packets to ``sinkHost``.
 There is a forest in the middle
-of the playground, acting as an obstacle.
+of the scene, acting as an obstacle.
 The line of transmission will
 intersect the obstacle at certain times, which will degrade
 transmissions.